KavyaSethia/Reminder-bot/README.md

 ## Features

-- Add a new reminder - this features take the input from the user about the date, time and reason of the new reminder and saves it to the database
+- Add a new reminder --> This features take the input from the user about the date, time and reason of the new reminder and saves it to the database.
-- Edit reminder
+- Edit reminder --> This feature edits the existing reminder and replace with that one.
-- Delete reminder
+- Delete reminder --> This feature is use to delete the existing reminder.
 - Get all reminder
 - Mark reminder as complete
 - reminder notification